mrmaxguns/wonderwordsmodule/docs/quickstart.rst

 Calling the word class returned a string containing a word.
 When using Wonderwords, it is helpful to create an instance of the ``RandomWord`` class in the top-level module of your project and import it when necessary.
+Wonderwords loads word lists only once.
+If you create a second `RandomWord` instance, the word lists won't be loaded twice.

 The ``word`` Method
 ^^^^^^^^^^^^^^^^^^^